 Richard L. Cassin | Editor at large

-Richard L. Cassin is the founder of the FCPA Blog.
-He serves as editor at large.
+Richard L. Cassin founded the FCPA Blog and now serves as editor-at-large.

 He was named multiple times by Ethisphere Magazine as one of the 100 Most Influential People in Business Ethics.